Controlled Mather-Thurston theorems: Dynamics

 The ``smallness'' conclusion of Proposition \ref{prop:x_conjugators} are not required for the theorems proven in this paper, but are stated as they should be useful in studying Conjecture \ref{conj:gens} and the instanton example.

-\textbf{Extension}: Each $a_i$ and $b_i$ above can themselves be factored as on line (\ref{eq:ab_conj_i}) (being elements of $\homeo_0(X)$), thus $f$ may further be written as a product of commutators of elements which are themselves conjugates of the chosen $h$.
-This will be exploited in section 5.
+\begin{ext} Each $a_i$ and $b_i$ above can themselves be factored as on line (\ref{eq:ab_conj_i}) (being elements of $\homeo_0(X)$), thus $f$ may further be written as a product of commutators of elements which are themselves conjugates of the chosen $h$.
+This will be exploited in section 5. \end{ext}